 There are only two rules to this indoor project:

 It’s a much trickier game to play than you may think.
-It will test your perception and creative cropping skills.
+It will test your perception and your creative cropping skills.

-Why not try to breathe a little bit of life into them by trying out some single light photos.
-Rainy day projects can be a perfect opportunity to test out your lighting skills.
+Indoor photography projects can be a perfect opportunity to test out your lighting skills.
 Lighting still life objects is a great starting point for learning about direction, quality and intensity of light at different distances.